jswithalex/BACE-Winter2015/planning/week1/best_practices.md

 ```

-+ put js scripts in order of dependency at the end of the body.
+5) put js scripts in order of dependency at the end of the body.
 In the example above, I'm putting my jQuery script tag above the script.js script tag because the processing is top-down and the script.js file depends on the jquery source.

-+ end every statement with a semicolon.
+6) end every statement with a semicolon (there are a few safe exceptions);